top of page

 As a strategic approach to talent management, TRM focuses on building long-term relationships with potential candidates and current employees to create a pool of talent that can be drawn upon as needed.
 Read on for a crash course and cheat sheet with the key points of TRM, and some practical advice for organizations looking to implement a TRM strategy.

 🤫 Psst… this isn’t just valuable advice for businesses.
-Condo boards looking to maintain consistency within their condo communities may want to consider asking relevant service providers whether they have a TRM strategy.
+Condo boards looking to maintain consistency within their condo communities may want to consider asking relevant condo vendors or service providers whether they have a TRM strategy.
 Furthermore, knowing how they’re implementing and monitoring its effectiveness can be a great indicator to whether you can expect consistent staff or consistent turnover.

 Ready to commit to a new relationship… with talent management?
 Check out our crash course and cheat sheet below!